Evan Scribner: Oakland Athletics

 After the season, on October 25, 2011, he was claimed off waivers by the Oakland Athletics.
 Both of his wins on the season came in the last 9 games of the season.
 He received the win in the last game of the season against the Texas Rangers, this gave the Oakland A's the AL West division crown.

 Scribner made the A's Opening day roster for the 2013 season, beating out Pedro Figueroa and non-roster relievers Hideki Okajima and Mike Ekstrom.
 Scribner was recalled on August 3, 2013 in exchange for Tommy Milone.
 He was recalled from the Triple-A Sacramento River Cats on August 28.

 Scribner made the A's Opening day roster again in 2015, having developed a new pitch, he soon emerged as the setup man for Oakland with Tyler Clippard moving to the closer role as a result of 2014 closer Sean Doolittle being placed on the Disabled List with a Shoulder injury in early April.
 Scribner's season ended prematurely due to a torn lat muscle, he was placed on the 60-day disabled list on September 2, 2015.

 Seattle Mariners

 On December 8, 2015, Scribner was traded by the Athletics to the Seattle Mariners in exchange for minor league pitcher Trey Cochran-Gill.
 Scribner spent almost the entire 2016 season on the Disabled list but was activated on September 1 and made his Mariners debut on September 3 against the Los Angeles Angels.
 Scribner was placed on waivers for his unconditional release from the Mariners on September 5, 2017.

 Tampa Bay Rays

 On February 6, 2018, Scribner signed a minor league contract with the Tampa Bay Rays.
 Scribner was released by the Rays on March 7.

 New Britain Bees

 On May 15, 2018, Scribner signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.
+In 41 games 41 innings of relief he went 1-4 with a 2.20 ERA with 45 strikeouts and 24 saves.